PeculiarVentures/hancock-samples/template/README.md

   You could use FILE_ID obtained from [upload file example](../upload_file) or any other file in your account: [https:/app.hancock.ink/files](https:/app.hancock.ink/files).
 - Template will be created with sample fields added to the document.
 - Run the example with `node use.js API_TOKEN TEMPLATE_ID RECIPIENT_EMAIL`.
-  You could use API_TOKEN obtained from [obtain token example](../obtain_api_token).
-  You could use TEMPLATE obtained from previous command output.
+  You could use TEMPLATE_ID obtained from previous command output.
   It will prefill field for user and send transaction to specified email.

 Notes: